American Forts: East

 (1669 - 1677), Philadelphia

 A Swedish settlers' log blockhouse located below Society Hill.
-It was later used as a church until about 1700, when the Gloria Dei (Old Swedes Church) was built on the site at South Christopher Columbus Blvd. and Christian Street.
+It was later used as a church until about 1700, when the Gloria Dei (Old Swedes) Church was built on the site at South Christopher Columbus Blvd.
+(Swanson Street) and Christian Street.

-Of interest nearby on Pattison Ave. in Franklin D. Roosevelt Park is the American-Swedish Historical Museum (admission fee).
-Another website at Fieldtrip.com.
+Of interest on Pattison Ave. in Franklin D. Roosevelt Park is the American-Swedish Historical Museum (admission fee).
+A 1926 replica of the Wicaco Blockhouse was once located on grounds, built for the Sesquicentennial International Exposition by the Swedish Colonial Society of Philadelphia.

 Association Battery

-Located at the site of the former U.S. Navy Yard at Southwark, it was built by Ben Franklin's "Associators" volunteer militia.
+Located on the Delaware River at the foot of Wicaco Lane (later Prime Street or present Washington Ave.), between Swanson Street and Wharton Street, built by Benjamin Franklin's "Associators" volunteer militia.
 Also known as Fort at Wicaco (2) or the Grand Battery.
-It had 27 guns, and then 50 guns by 1750.
-It was garrisoned by the colonial militia in 1758 to enforce a trade embargo.
+The massive earth and timber battery originally had 27 guns, and then 50 guns by 1750.
+It was garrisoned by the provincial militia in 1758 to enforce a trade embargo.
 At the time, this was the city's only maritime defense.
+The fort was still depicted on a 1776 map of the city, although it was no longer actively used as such by that date.
+The site was later known as the "Battery Grounds" until the U.S. Navy Yard (Southwark) was established here in 1801.
+Marker located at 1143 South Columbus Blvd..

-At the foot of Society Hill between Pine and Lombard Streets, was Battery at Atwood's Wharf (1750's), another "Associator" work.
+At the foot of Society Hill, on the old Penn Street (present-day I-95) between Pine and Lombard Streets, was the 13-gun Battery at (Anthony) Atwood's Wharf (1748), another "Associator" defense work.
+Marker erected at the Penn's Landing south parking lot, near Lombard Circle, in 1997.

 Philadelphia Defenses of the American Revolution